jpettersson/web-lib/README.md

 web-lib *microgem*
 ==================

-I manage my JS/CSS dependencies with a microgem, you should too!

 When working in Rails & Middleman JavaScript libraries and CSS frameworks are real dependencies.
 Managing them outside of Bundler creates a mess.
 That's why I've packaged my most frequently used web libraries into a microgem that I can install directly from this repo.
 Read my [blog post](http://url) on the subject if you still think I'm crazy.